AeroGlory/nosu/README.md

 # nosu!
-A clone of the rhythm game "osu!" for a class project.
+A *terrible* clone of the rhythm game "osu!" for a class project.
 Made with [MonoGame](https://www.monogame.net/).

 Original [osu!](https://www.monogame.net/) game made by [ppy](https://github.com/ppy).